 Designing Public Spaces for Positive Soundscapes

-Public spaces like parks and squares serve as social hubs but can also be sources of noise if not designed carefully.
+Public spaces, intended for social interaction and relaxation, can become sources of unwanted noise if not designed carefully.

 Incorporating Green Infrastructure for Noise Reduction